 Play is the work of children.
-At Bouncing Bubbles Child Care, our curriculum is centered around play.
+At Bouncing Bubbles Child Care, we utilize Creative Curriculum, which is an evidence-based curriculum centered around play.
 Children learn through exploring, experimenting, discovering and experiencing.
 Providers encourage growth and development through celebrating successes and allowing challenges to create teachable moments that guide learning.

-Planned activities are grounded in Developmentally Appropriate Practice.
-These activities are usually structured to introduce a new concept or reinforce those already learned by the children.
+Planned activities are grounded in Developmentally Appropriate Practice and both the Infant & Toddler and Preschool Maine Early Learning and Development Standards are used as resources in planning curriculum.
+Activities are usually structured to introduce a new concept or reinforce those already learned by the children.
 Activities include

 - Stories which provide time for reading-readiness skills of listening, retelling and moral reasoning